cvmiller/v6disc/README.md

 The `v6disc.sh` script may *not* discover Windows machines which don't respond to a ping6 to multicast address FF02::1

+Although MacOS X is supported (as of version 2.0) FreeBSD is **not** supported.
+There is a bug in the kernel code which prevents the detection mechansim from using a GUA source address.

 ## Contributors